 - Shin guards.
-Good to start familiarizing with it.
+Good to start familiarizing yourself with it.

-- Pugg portable goal (optional).
+- Portable goal (optional).
 You can use 2 cones or water bottles as goals.

 The entire drill should take about 40 minutes but my kids begged me to continue and we ended up with 1 hour… because it’s fun!